Chanice Porter

 Chanice Porter (born 25 May 1994) is a Jamaican track and field athlete who specializes in long jump.
 She represented Jamaica at the 2019 World Athletics Championships, competing in women's long jump.

-She has qualified to represent Jamaica at the 2020 Summer Olympics.
+She represented Jamaica at the 2020 and 2024 Summer Olympics.

-High School Career
+High School career

 An athletic standout at Manchester High School, she competed primarily in the high jump and long jump events at the junior level.
-However as a class four athlete, she finished sixth in the 100 metre dash.
+However, as a class four athlete, she finished sixth in the 100 metres.

-At the 2008 ISSA Boys and Girls Champs, Porter earned fourth and sixth place finishes in the long jump and high jump respectively.
+At the 2008 ISSA Boys and Girls Champs, Porter earned fourth and sixth-place finishes in the long jump and high jump respectively.
 These finishes were improved upon at the 2009 championships.
 Here, she earned a bronze medal in the high jump and silver in the long jump events in the Girls Class 3 category.

 She went on to set a meet record of 6.43 metres in the long jump event at the 2010 championships.

 Porter earned silver medals in the Class 2 high jump and long jump events at the 2011 staging of the championships.
 She completed her high school career by earning gold medal finishes in both the Class 1 high jump and long jump.
 She posted new meet records of 1.86 metres and 6.52 metres respectively, erasing the previous high jump record which had stood for 9 years prior.

+NCAA career

+Competing for the Georgia Bulldogs women's track and field team, Porter won the 2016 long jump at the NCAA Division I Outdoor Track and Field Championships.